 When you arrive, you will need to make yourself known to the Voting Place Manager.
-Show your appointment letter for that voting place and ensure you have signed the declaration of secrecy at the back of this handbook.
+Show your appointment letter for that voting place.

 You may be asked to sign in and out for security purposes.

 The Voting Place Manager will ask you to read a scrutineer briefing card and will provide a health and safety briefing, give you a scrutineer label and show you where to sit, before the voting place opens.